Jef Raskin: Macintosh

 Raskin started the Macintosh project in 1979 to implement some of these ideas.
-He later hired his former student Bill Atkinson from UCSD to work at Apple, along with Andy Hertzfeld and Burrell Smith from the Apple Service Department, which was located in the same building as the Publications Department.
+He later hired his former student Bill Atkinson from UCSD to Apple, along with Andy Hertzfeld and Burrell Smith from the Apple Service Department, which was located in the same building as the Publications Department.
 Secretly bypassing Jobs's ego and authority by continually securing permission and funding directly at the executive level, Raskin created and solely supervised the Macintosh project for approximately its first year.
 This included selecting the name of his favorite apple, writing the mission document The Book of Macintosh, securing office space, and recruiting and managing the original staff.
 Author Steven Levy said, "It was Raskin who provided the powerful vision of a computer whose legacy would be low cost, high utility, and a groundbreaking friendliness."

-The machine was similar in power to the Apple II and included a small 9 in black-and-white character display built into a small case with a floppy disk.
+The prototype was similar in power to the Apple II and included a small 9 in black-and-white character display and floppy drive, in a small case.
 It was text only, as Raskin disliked the computer mouse or anything else that could take his hands from the keyboard.
-A number of basic applications were built into the machine, selectable by pressing function keys.
-The machine also included logic that would understand user intentions and switch programs dynamically.
-For instance, if the user simply started typing text it would switch into editor mode, and if they typed numbers it would switch to calculator mode.
-In many cases these switches would be largely invisible to the user.
+Several basic applications were built into the machine, selectable by pressing function keys.
+The machine included logic to understand user intentions and switch programs dynamically.
+For instance, if the user simply started typing text it switched into editor mode, and if numbers are typed it switched to calculator mode.
+In many cases these switches were largely invisible to the user.

-In 1981, after the Apple Lisa team had "kicked him out", Steve Jobs's attention drew toward Raskin's Macintosh project, intending to marry the Xerox PARC-inspired GUI-based Lisa design to Raskin's appliance-computing, "computers-by-the-millions" concept.
-Steve Wozniak was on hiatus from the company following a traumatic airplane accident, allowing Jobs to take managerial lead over the project.
+In 1981, after the Lisa team had "kicked him out", Steve Jobs's attention drew toward Raskin's Macintosh project, intending to combine the Xerox PARC-inspired GUI-based Lisa design to Raskin's appliance-computing, "computers-by-the-millions" concept.
+Steve Wozniak, who around then had been co-leading the Macintosh team with Raskin, was on hiatus from the company following a traumatic airplane accident, allowing Jobs to take managerial lead over the project.